scope-lab-vu/F1-10-cars/README.md

 The disparity extender algorithm was developed at UNC-Chapel Hill.
 This algorithm was used as the controller for the f1/10 autonomous driving competition in 2019.
 This controller won the race ultimately.
 Please read this [blog](https://www.nathanotterness.com/2019/04/the-disparity-extender-algorithm-and.html) from Nathan Otterness et al. to get a complete understanding of the algorithm.

-To run this controller in the simulator, run the following commands in two terminals:
+To run this controller in the simulator, ssh into the car and open a terminal.
+In the terminal type "tmux" to open a tmux session.
+In the terminal type in "Ctrl + B" and C to create two new terminals.
+In the first terminal run the following command:

 Terminal 1:

 ```
-roslaunch race multi_parametrizeable.launch
+roscore
 ```
+Now, use "Ctrl + B" and W to move to the second free terminal.
+Then, run the following command.

 Terminal 2:

 ```
-roslaunch race multicar_disparity_extender.launch
+roslaunch racecar disparity_extender.launch
 ```

 Additional source to learn about the controller https://medium.com/@chardorn/running-an-f1tenth-car-like-a-real-racecar-f5da160d8573